 - Make sure there is no contact with the eyes.
 Babies tend to put their hands in their mouth and eyes, and if you have applied a generous coat of cream, it may cause a reaction.

 - Apply lotion immediately after a bath to prevent dry, irritable skin.

 - Don’t use a moisturizer that contains food and plant products as they may disrupt the skin and cause irritation and allergic reactions.

 - Don’t dip your finger or a spoon to take out the cream from the bottle of lotion.
 This will contaminate the cream.

 - Use flip-top or twist-up lotion tubes.
-Here, direct contact from the tube to the baby’s skin will lower the risk of contamination.
+Here, direct contact from the tube to the infant’s skin will lower the risk of contamination.

 - Use a lotion for your baby’s skin more frequently and consult your doctor if there is persistent dryness.

 How To Choose The Right Lotion For Your Newborn?

 Some tips you can follow in choosing safe baby products, such as lotion, include (4):

 - Professional help: Talk to your baby’s pediatrician and choose among the products they suggest to ensure the product is safe for the baby.